JetBrains/kotlin-web-site/docs/topics/functions.md

 ```

 To be eligible for the `tailrec` modifier, a function must call itself as the last operation it performs.
 You cannot use
-tail recursion when there is more code after the recursive call, and you cannot use it within `try`/`catch`/`finally` blocks.
+tail recursion when there is more code after the recursive call, within `try`/`catch`/`finally` blocks, or on open functions.
 Currently, tail recursion is supported by Kotlin for the JVM and Kotlin/Native.

 **See also**: